DanyilT/Python/README.md

 ## Features

+### Tic-Tac-Toe
+- A command-line based Tic-Tac-Toe game (with nice interface).
+- Implemented with an _unbeatable AI_ using the Minimax algorithm.
+- Supports multiple game modes:
+  - Player vs Player (PvP)
+  - Player vs Computer (PvC) with an unbeatable AI using the Minimax algorithm
+  - Computer vs Computer (CvC) to watch AI play against itself

 ### BlackJack
 - A command-line based card game following the traditional rules of Blackjack.
 - Built using Tkinter for the GUI.